CBD’s Promising Effect on the Skin

 What is CBD?

-If you’re not familiar with the cannabinoid, CBD, or cannabidiol, is one of the 60+ phytocannabinoids that can come from the cannabis plants.
+If you’re not familiar with the cannabinoid CBD, or cannabidiol, one of the 60+ phytocannabinoids can come from the cannabis plants.

 This includes both hemp and marijuana.
-In the US, CBD products are legally extracted from hemp plants, so there’s 0.3% or less of THC.
+CBD products are legally extracted from hemp plants in the US, so there’s 0.3% or less delta-9 THC.
 Non-psychoactive and non-intoxicating, CBD on its own cannot get you high.

-It’s most commonly used for a variety of symptoms, including anxiety, inflammation, or just for general wellbeing.
+It’s most commonly used for various symptoms, including anxiety, inflammation, or just for general wellbeing.
 Epidiolex is an FDA-approved CBD medication that’s used to treat seizures.

 It seems the bounty of properties we get from the hemp compound is abundant.
-This fact is made more clear when you look at what cannabidiol has done to the skincare industry — and what it can do for the skin, in general.
+This fact is made clearer when you look at what cannabidiol has done to the skincare industry — and what it can do for the skin, in general.

 The Endocannabinoid System

 Something people may be less familiar with than even CBD is the endocannabinoid system inside of us.
-An entire body system, the endocannabinoid system, or ECS, helps the body achieve homeostasis through the regulation and maintaining of other bodily functions.
+An entire body system, the endocannabinoid system, or ECS, helps the body achieve homeostasis by regulating and maintaining other bodily functions.

-The ECS has an influence on the respiratory, cardiovascular, immune, digestive, and most other systems throughout the body.
-It does this through the cannabinoid receptors placed all throughout the body and the endocannabinoids being produced and regulated through them.
+The ECS influences the respiratory, cardiovascular, immune, digestive, and most other systems throughout the body.
+It does this through the cannabinoid receptors in the body and the endocannabinoids being produced and regulated through them.

 In short, the ECS is a complex molecular signaling system that’s not just present in all humans, but all mammals.
 That’s right — even your cat, dog, or other mammalian pet has an endocannabinoid system.